 What will the hospitality industry look like in 2030?
-This was the question HBA Hospitality Management students at Wittenborg University of Applied Sciences had to explore, then present their findings by way of a poster presentation.
+This was the question HBA Hospitality Management students at WUAS had to explore, then present their findings by way of a poster presentation.
 Hospitality Business Administration (HBA) is a double-degree programme offered jointly with the University of Brighton in the UK.

 The poster presentation is considered an alternative way of presenting research in lieu of the traditional oral or paper presentation - a snapshot if you will - which in this case was favoured by Brighton.